pointave/Ottertory/README.md

    * Set playback to your normal output device (e.g., headphones, TV, or speakers)
 4. Keep your microphone as the **default recording device**.

 This routes system audio into Ottertory while preserving your microphone input.
+Changing default audio device will change your volume knob though...

+TIP :  Win+Ctrl+V   will pop up Windows quick audio device selector

 ---